CodeDux/origo-rs/README.md

-# **THIS IS JUST A PROOF-OF-CONCEPT PROJECT FOR ME/MYSELF&I**
-**Nothing special, just trying things with Rust to learn more about it.**
+# origo-rs

-This is a in-memory database that journals commands to disk and replays the commands on startup to recreate the state, the code can be "broken" at any given day, **THIS IS A PROOF-OF-CONCEPT PROJECT**
+This is a in-memory database that journals commands to disk and replays the commands on startup to recreate the state, the code can be "broken" at any given day, **THIS IS A PROOF-OF-CONCEPT PROJECT, just trying things with Rust to learn more about it.**

 See the [Example](examples/server/) for example of implementation in a http-server (tide)